 Louis Richez

 I am a PhD student in the Quantitative Life Sciences program under the supervision of Prof. Anmar Khadra.
 My research focuses primarily on dynamical modeling of Nanoparticle-T-cell interactions.
 I attempt to decipher the role of the binding geometry in inducing T-cell activation to better optimize NP design for treatment of Type 1 Diabetes.

-Quantifying Polyvalent Binding of Nanoparticles to T-Cell Receptor-Nanoclusters
+Quantifying Polyvalent Binding of Nanoparticles to T-cell Receptor-Nanoclusters

+Louis Richez